 This accordion will not appear on the screen

-Visit the IBL website, link in Resources, and fill out a supply request to order sample containers.
-IBL will send submittal paperwork with the sample containers.
+Visit the IBL website, link in Resources, and complete a supply request to order sample containers.
+IBL will send the submittal paperwork with the sample containers.
 The same shipping container can be used to return the filled water bottles back to IBL.
 IBL will share the results with the facility and DEQ.
 DEQ will post results in the “Testing Results” section of this page and follow up with facilities as needed.

 Lead can enter drinking water from a building’s plumbing system, including lead solder, brass fixtures, water fountains, and lead or galvanized pipes.
 The amount of lead in drinking water depends on how corrosive the water is, the materials used to construct the plumbing fixtures, and how long the water has been in contact with lead in the pipes or fixtures.
 The longer water stands in the plumbing system, the more lead that has leached into it.
 For more information on lead in drinking water check out the quick links and resources below.